Skip to main content

 Minimum Documentation Required: Completed Employment Verification Form

-Important Note: Registration Appeals submitted for online courses due to an employment conflict may not qualify.
+Important Note: Registration Appeals submitted for online semesters due to an employment conflict may not qualify.

 Active military duty during appealing semester.